SoaringMoon/WaifuNetwork/Archive/Threads/Actuators for waifu movement.md

 # 171
 >>9941
 >Lyekka waifu?
 Okay.
 Reminder that we need a thread for all the freakish biology based plans, related >>7498, or the biological brains thread is being renamed and used for that.
 Don't get me wrong, I like that idea with the plant muscle.
-I guess it would be to weak though, not flexible and resilient enough, or would have other issues [spoiler] e.g. eating humans [/spoiler].
+I guess it would be to weak though, not flexible and resilient enough, or would have other issues %% e.g. eating humans %%.

 # 172
 Hi guys I would try to explain a mechanism that I think would open the door to small form factor and cheap actuators.

 >1 Each degree of freedom of the robot is operated using a pulley system

 >2 The torque source of each system is powered by the same motor

 >3 There is a mechanism that sets the first pulley of each degree of freedom on Break or Coupled state

 The issue here is, how would you displace the the pulley, we would need a cheap small form factor of linear movement.

 I hope the image can describe my idea.

 # 173